1989–90 NFL playoffs

 The National Football League playoffs for the 1989 season began on December 31, 1989.
 The postseason tournament concluded with the San Francisco 49ers defeating the Denver Broncos in Super Bowl XXIV, 55–10, on January 28, 1990, at the Louisiana Superdome in New Orleans, Louisiana.

 This was the last season in which the NFL used a 10-team playoff format.
 The league would expand the playoffs to 12 teams next season.
 This is also the last time in which two teams from the same division could not face each other in the Divisional Round.

 This season featured only three teams that failed to make the previous season's postseason.
 The New York Giants, who were eliminated on the final day of the 1988 season, rebounded to win a division title, while the Denver Broncos and Pittsburgh Steelers recovered from disappointing seasons.

+This postseason marked the last time the Rams were in the postseason while residing in Los Angeles until 2017.